queerhavenproject/queerhavenproject.github.io/content/en/Take Action/_index.md

 As a collective, we can move towards the crucial change needed for our community.

 ---
-*Featured header photo credit: Oriel Frankie Ashcroft/Pexels*
+*Featured header image: Trans rights protest.
+Photo by Oriel Frankie Ashcroft/Pexels*